Rabbitminers/Extended-Cogwheels/README.md

 ### KubeJS Integration

-As of version 2.1 and above extended cogwheels has allows for you to create your own custom cogwheels easily
+As of version 2.1 and above extended cogwheels has allows for you to create your own custom cogwheels easily with KubeJS (when both mods are present)

 Cogwheels can now be created like any other block just specify the type and properties give it a texture and try it out in game

-Example Adding A Small Cogwheel (Relevant texture files are placed in `/assets/kubjs/textures/block`)
+Example Adding A Small Cogwheel (Relevant texture files are placed in `/assets/kubjs/textures/block/example_cogwheel.png`)
 ```javascript
 // startup_scripts/demo.js
 onEvent('block.registry', event => {